 Solo trip – Is London safe?

-London is, for the most part, safe to travel to, even if we recommend using common sense to avoid problems.
+For the most part, London is safe to travel to, even if we recommend using common sense to avoid problems.
 Of course, there are some areas that it’s better to avoid, especially at night, such as the Borough of Hackney or Croydon.
 To check all the dangerous parts of London, visit the Churchill Security Ltd website.

-Like all big cities, it’s good to be careful when you’re in crowded places or when getting on and off the tube.
+Like all big cities, it’s good to be careful when you’re in crowded places or getting on and off the tube.
 To avoid being robbed, don’t forget to get rid of your luggage and leave it at a safe location.
-Here’s the list of the most popular luggage storage places in London, suitable for all budgets and supervised by reliable staff.
+Here’s the list of London’s most popular luggage storage places, suitable for all budgets and supervised by reliable staff.

-Other small tips to live your solo trip to London the fullest
+Other small tips for living your solo trip to London the fullest

 As it’s a busy city, we don’t recommend walking with headphones and loud music.